justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 3. **Accessing Services**: Depending on the chosen mode,
     - In `serverless` and `both`, interact with the deployed model through the specified handler.
     - In `pod` and `both`, access Jupyter Lab and SSH services as provided.

+### When using GPU Pod
+When using GPU Pod it often starts you up in /workspace.
+Just know you will need to go to '/app' is where I set the WORKDIR for all the files that come with the image.

 ### Using Depot